sleeplessinc/node-smtpclient/README.md

 This module implements a simplified SMTP client.

 This module was designed to send email out through a gmail account with a gmail username and password.
-Uses TLS/SSL (required by gmail)
+It ALWAYS uses both AUTH and TLS/SSL

 The module exports a single function:

 	send(from, to, srcHost, opts, cb)

-Required arguments:
+### Required arguments:

 * from - The address to place in the "From:" header.
 Also used for "mailfrom" in the SMTP conversation.
 * to - The address to which the email will be sent
 * srcHost - The domain name used for "helo" in the SMTP protocol

-Optional arguments:
+### Optional arguments:

 * opts - An object containing additional optional values
 * cb - Async all back function.
 Called on errors, and when the email has been successfully sent.